SparkPost/wordpress-sparkpost/docs/templates-attachments.md

 # Sending Attachments with Template

 Currently, SparkPost API [does not support attachments with templates](https://support.sparkpost.com/customer/portal/articles/2458261-can-attachments-be-sent-when-using-templates-).
-So the plugin can't send emails with templates when a template is specified out-of-the-box.
+So the plugin can't send emails out-of-the-box with attachments when a template is specified.

 SparkPost API has no immediate plan to add this feature.